 - parents should agree about the future parenting of their children; and

 - children have a right to enjoy their culture.’

-In regard to the children having a right to enjoy their culture the rights of Aboriginal and Torres Straight Island children to access, explore and appreciate their particular culture is clearly, and distinctly, set out in the principles of the Family Law Act.
+In regard to the children having a right to enjoy their culture the rights of Aboriginal and Torres Straight Island children to access, explore and appreciate their particular culture is clearly, and distinctly, set out in the principles of the Family Law act in Australia.

 These principles clearly apply to Aboriginal or Torres Straight Island children.
 They do not extend to other cultures although the Court may take this into account.